Procurement, Management, and Administration of Engineering and Design Related Services - Questions and Answers

 Many agencies also perform interim evaluations, providing constructive feedback and encouraging communication throughout the performance period.
 Interim evaluations also allow for a focused evaluation of components/milestones of a project, mitigating loss of knowledge from changes in personnel and fostering continuous improvement by the consultant and contracting agency.
 Some contracting agencies even perform a construction quality assessment during or after construction to capture the role that the quality of design plans may have in the construction of the project.
 Typically, consultant performance evaluations are captured in a database and then utilized as a measure of past performance in the selection process on future projects consistent with the Brooks Act (as specified in 40 U.S.C.
 1103(c)).
 As such, consulting firms should be provided an opportunity to respond in writing to an evaluation or pursue an established appeals process if the consultant believes an evaluation is incorrect.

 A standard on-call contract requires a consulting firm to provide work and services on an as-needed or on-call basis.
 On-call contracts are typically used when a specialized service will be needed for a number of different projects (e.g., field surveying, geotechnical boring, wetland determination, hazardous waste analysis, traffic signal design, lighting design, etc.).
 To maintain the intent of the Brooks Act (40 U.S.C.
-1101-1104) in promoting open competition and selection based on demonstrated competence and qualifications, a maximum length of contract and maximum dollar amount of contract must be defined within the solicitation and provisions of an on-call contract.
+1101-1104) in promoting open competition and selection based on demonstrated competence and qualifications, a maximum length of contract, not to exceed 5 years including extentions, and maximum dollar amount of contract must be defined within the solicitation and provisions of an on-call contract.
 These thresholds provide for a defined termination of the contract to prevent an infinite amount of workload over an infinite period of time being awarded to a single consulting firm.
 Should additional services be required after an established threshold has been met, a solicitation for a new contract would be required, ensuring open competition and selection of the most highly qualified firm are achieved.